shashankkatte/ts-playground/README.md

 2. right hand side is the variable initialization.

-> If we do our declaration and initialization on the same line, Typescript will figure out the type for us.
+> If we do our declaration and initialization on the same line, TypeScript will figure out the type for us.

-So in this example even though we do not annotate color like `color: string` Typescript gets that color is of type string.
+So in this example even though we do not annotate color like `color: string` TypeScript gets that color is of type string.

 To make this even clear if we do the same in two lines, Type script cant figure out anymore